Cosmetics in ancient Rome: Men's attitudes

-Of all the surviving texts mentioning cosmetics (all written by men) Ovid is alone in his approval of their use.
 The consensus was that women who used cosmetics in excess were immoral and deceptive and were practicing a form of witchcraft.
 Juvenal wrote that "a woman buys scents and lotions with adultery in mind" and mocked the need for cosmetics, believing that they were ineffective.
 Use of perfumes was further looked down upon because they were thought to mask the smell of sex and alcohol.
 Seneca advised virtuous women to avoid cosmetics, as he believed their use to be a part of the decline of morality in Rome.
 Stoics were also against the use of cosmetics, as they were opposed to the usage of all man-made luxuries.
 Although there are no surviving texts written by women expounding the attitude of women towards cosmetics, their widespread use indicates that women accepted and enjoyed these products.
+Of all the surviving texts mentioning cosmetics (all written by men) Ovid is alone in his approval of their use.
+Archaeologist and Haaretz columnist Terry Madenholm writes: “Ovid is one of the few who understood the sexist social system of his time, portraying in his poems the expectations and criticisms women were facing.
+Where men shaped their identity through public engagements, women were defined through the prism of being wives and mothers.
+In a society where women had little liberty, makeup was undoubtedly a tool of expression and, perhaps, for some, even a means of voicing their individuality.
+Women who were using makeup were consciously or unconsciously assuming some control over their lives.
+They were projecting a self-constructed image that they wished to present to others.”